rakiya30/Customer-Retention-Analysis/README.md

 # Customer-Retention-Analysis (PWC Virtual Job Simulation on Forage)

-An Analysis on Telecom Customer Retention and Churn Rate
+An Analysis on Telecom CustomerChurn Rate

 ### Project Overview
 This data analysis project aims to provide inghts and recommendations on customer retention and churn rate that reflects all the relevant Key Performance Indicators(KPIs) and metrics in the dataset